tung/ruggrogue/book/word-wrapping.md

 However, I still don't feel like this iterator approach is the easiest code to read.
 But in order to write a simpler version, stable Rust would need a language feature known as *generators*; look them up if you're curious.
-Still, this word wrapping code manages to perform its work on demand, avoid memory allocations and is fast enough to run every frame, so all-in-all it worked out pretty well for RuggRogue.
+Still, this word wrapping code manages to perform its work on demand, avoid memory allocations and is fast enough to run every frame, so all-in-all it worked out pretty well for the game.